deadlyvipers/dojo_rules/introduction.md

 Hey!
 I'm introducing myself to the dojo!
+My favorite path is Ruby.